conceptslearningmachine/Licensing-Regulatory-Publications-Proprietary-Patents-Research/Proprietary & Patents/README.md

 West Orange NJ 07052, Coordinates:40.802964,-74.249575.

-&

-Every and Any where I go, be and are.
+Every and Any where I go